cybertk/abao/README.md

   "params": {
     "email": "iqixing00005@163.com"
   },
-  "depends": "/users/post/200/normal.json"
+  "depends": {
+    "path": "/users",
+    "method": "POST",
+    "status": 200,
+    "case": "normal.json"
   }
+}
 ```

-The `depend` field can be either a string or and array (depend on multiple cases), the value should the case file path under `base test folder`.
+The `depends` field can be either an object or and object array (depend on multiple cases), the value should the case file path under `base test folder`.

 #### Clear database data

+##### Basic usage

 Only mongoDB is supported now, the DSN for mongoDB is configured in the `config.json` file specified in command